-Another benefit of high-end metal roofs is that many systems carry Class A fire retardant ratings.
-This can be particularly important in areas that are prone to wildfires.
+Another benefit of a high-end metal roof is that metal is a fire-retardant material.
+Most high-end metal roofs come with Class A fire retardancy rating.
+This can be a particularly important benefit for homeowners who live in areas that are prone to wildfires.

 Metal roofs can also be useful in locations that experience other types of extreme weather, such Kansas, Oklahoma, and other areas where hailstorms are common.

 Did you know?
 A metal roof can withstand even some of the largest hailstones with minimal damage, and most properly-installed high-end metal roofs can normally withstand wind speeds of up to 110 to 120 miles per hour, with many systems actually rated for an even stronger wind uplift.

 What this means, is that many high-end metal roofs can meet or exceed the requirements of some of the strictest building codes in the US, such as the hurricane prone county of Miami Dade in Florida.
 In fact, metal roofs are rated for winds of up to 160 MPH, which is a category 5 hurricane.